Recommendations for designing and creating a monitoring system

 • Ensure that monitoring and alerting systems are in scope for continuous improvement.
 Application and configuration behavior in production provides continuous learning opportunities.
 Incorporate those lessons into monitoring and alerting designs.

-• Tie the monitoring data that you gather and analyze back to your system and user flows to correlate the health of the flows with the data in addition to the overall health of the workload.
-Analyzing that data in terms of the flows will help align your observability strategy with your health model.
+• Tie the monitoring data that you gather and analyze back to your system and user flows to correlate the health of the flows with the data as well as the overall health of the workload.
+Analyzing that data in terms of the flows helps align your observability strategy with your health model.

 • Minimize the storage of any identifiable information to ensure that you comply with laws and regulations.
-If you need to store identifiable information, be sure, when you design your solution, to take into account requirements that allow individuals to request that their information be deleted.
+If you need to store identifiable information, be sure that when you design your solution, you take into account requirements that allow individuals to request that their information be deleted.

 • Never record user passwords or other information that might be used to commit identity fraud.
 Scrub these details from the data before it's stored.
 Regulatory requirements might dictate that information collected for auditing and security needs to be archived and saved.
 This data is also sensitive and might need to be encrypted or otherwise protected to prevent tampering.